rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

 `jekyll new .`: makes a new Jekyll site with default content (directory needs to be empty)

-`bundle exec jekyll serve`: initial command to host local website on port 4000
+`bundle exec jekyll serve`: initial command to host a local website on `localhost:4000`

-- This command will check the current directory and build the website
+- This command will check the current directory and build the website.
+You can use this command to see how your website will look before pushing any official changes to your repository.

 - `jekyll serve`: you can just type this after first time to host the local website on port 4000